copernicus-mogley/zkav.club/archive-model/archivist/README.md

 This page complements the [Archive Model](/archive-model/).
 It shows how Archivists turn recordings into structured, reusable archive items in practice.

+For common questions about how the role works day-to-day, see the [Archivist Practice FAQ](/archive-model/archivist/faq/).

 ---

 ### What the Archivist Does